Get

 9. Apply a Layer of Paint Instead

-If you’re not sure about the stain, go with a good old can of paint and put it on the entire door, not just the repaired parts.
-Do that, and you won’t have to spend hours trying to find the perfect stain that matches the door’s natural color yet doesn’t make the filler “pop”.
+If you’re unsure about the stain, use a good old can of paint and apply it to the entire door, not just the repaired parts.
+Doing so will save you hours trying to find the perfect stain that matches the door’s natural color.
 Lastly, top the paint off with a polyurethane finish and open all the doors and windows for proper ventilation.

 man painting wooden door